magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 ### Fixture Alias

 {:.bs-callout-info}
-Fixture Alias is only applicable to Parameterized Data Fixture and is currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.4.5.
+Fixture Alias is only applicable to Parameterized Data Fixture and is currently only available for Magento Open Source contributors.
+It will be released for general use with Magento Open Source 2.4.5.

 [Parameterized Data Fixture][parameterizedDataFixture] can be given an alias using directive `as`.
 The fixture alias is used as reference to retrieve the data returned by the fixture and also as reference in other fixtures parameters.